 B.Ed Educator, OCT

-I am a certificated Educator holding membership in Good Standing with The Ontario College of Teachers, and I am an Educational Partner of the Toronto District School Board.
-My background in the Theatre Arts as a teacher, program developer, performer, producer, and department head has shaped my passion for emphasizing the role of the Arts in a happy, healthy, well-rounded and balanced life.
-My goal as a facilitator is to use some of the pillars of Improv Comedy to invite participants to explore the healing process with a deeper sense of acceptance, humour, presence and connection.
-Oh, and also to have fun for no reason, other than fun is fun!
+I am a certified Educator (B.Ed, OCT), an Educational Partner of the Toronto District School Board, and I have been teaching since 2008.
+My background in the Theatre Arts as a program developer, performer, educator, producer, and department head has shaped my passion for emphasizing the role of the Arts in a happy, healthy life.
+A deliberate exploration of the Arts also helped to guide me through my own healing process; I am 11+ years fully recovered from an eating disorder.
+My goal as a facilitator is to use my expertise as an Educator with gentle playfulness to invite participants to cultivate a deeper sense of acceptance, compassionate presence, supportive connections, and hopeful perspectives to support folks along their journeys.
+(Oh, and sometimes to create space for joy together, even in dark times, because fun is fun!)

 Christine is looking at the camera and smiling.
 They are wearing a hat and a black shirt.